 4. Select a low heat setting

 Just like we mentioned above, a low heat setting will be best for drying a down comforter.
-This prevents the feathers from burning and keeps it nice and fluffy.
+This prevents the feathers from burning and keeps them nice and fluffy.

 5. Rotate and shake the comforter